-Best Rewards Credit Cards 2018
+Best Rewards Credit Cards of 2018

-- Posted by: Andrew Rombach
+- Posted by: Melissa Horton

 - Category: Credit Cards

-An example would be 30,000 points for spending $1,000 within three months of getting the credit card.
+There is usually an introductory bonus that can be obtained after spending a predetermined amount within a certain time period, such as getting 30,000 points for spending $1,000 within three months of getting the credit card.

 *All APRs listed below are current as of the date of this posting and are subject to change at any time depending on the card issuer and market fluctuation.

-The Top 10 Rewards Credit Cards for 2018
+The 8 Best Rewards Credit Cards

-BankAmericard Travel Rewards® Credit Card
+Bank of America Travel Rewards Credit Card

-APR: 15.24% - 23.24%
+APR: 16.49% - 24.49%

-Rewards Bonus: $200/20,000 pts if $1,000 spent in the first 3 months
+Rewards Bonus: $200/20,000 points if $1,000 spent in the first 3 months

 Starting with the introductory bonus, this Bank of America Travel Rewards Card offers 20,000 rewards points if a new cardholder spends at least $1,000 within three months of opening the account.
 This bonus deal amounts to $200 towards travel, which is a 20% return on initial purchases.

-There are several different rewards points rates to consider when using the BankAmericard.
+There are several rewards rates to consider when using the Bank of America Travel Rewards Card.
 First, the standard rate is 1.5 points awarded for every dollar spent on general purchases.
 Second, the standard rate is doubled to 3 points per dollar when cardholders make travel-related purchases.
 There is a third rate available to cardholders who have a checking or savings account with Bank of America.
-These cardholders can get a 10% rewards points bonus on purchases, so a purchase that gets 10 rewards points also gets 1 extra bonus rewards point.
+These cardholders can get a 10% rewards points bonus on purchases, so a purchase that gets 10 rewards points also gets 1 extra bonus point.

-The rates and fees of a card are as equally important as the benefits and rewards.
-The BankAmericard Travel Rewards Card does not have an annual fee.
-This is one of the best perks to look for when comparing cards.
+The rates and fees of a card are equally important as the benefits and rewards.
+The Bank of America Travel Rewards Card does not have an annual fee.
+This is one of the best perks to look for when comparing rewards credit cards.

 In addition to a nonexistent annual fee, there are several other transaction fees to consider.
-When wiring money through a non-financial institution, a fee of either 10$ or 5% is applicable.
+When wiring money through a non-financial institution, a fee of either $10 or 5% is applicable.
 Balance transfer and cash advance transactions warrant a $10 or 3% fee.
 There is no foreign transaction fee with this card.

-Chase Freedom® Card
+Chase Freedom Card

-APR: 14.24% - 23.24%
+APR: 16.49% - 25.24%